 Abstract: In this paper, I simulate a conversation between Kant and Mexican philosopher José Vasconcelos structured around two questions: Can aesthetic judgments bind community? and Can aesthetic judgments drive political, social, and cultural change?
 The purpose of this conversation is to show that Vasconcelos’s aesthetics are much more Kant-inspired than past commentators have appreciated.
 Vasconcelos continues a Kantian tradition exemplified by Schiller and Arendt when developing a plan for aesthetically-guided social and political progress.
 I also show that, during his time holding various positions of power in Mexican government, Vasconcelos actually puts key ideas from Kant’s and Kantian aesthetics to work.

-“Beyond positivism and anti-positivism: José Martí on unity, autonomy, race, and education”, article in progress
+“Beyond positivism and anti-positivism: José Martí’s philosophies of race and culture”, article in progress

 (Draft available upon request)